42cursus-youkim/NetPractice/doc/intermediate.md

 ### goal 01

 #### A -> I
-- A needs to send packet (destination `8.8.8.8`) to in internet but does not know how
+- A needs to send packet (destination `8.8.8.8`) to internet but does not know how
 - ideal path would be `A1 -> S -> R1 -> R2 -> I`
 - A should send the packet to R1 using its routing table
 - R does not know where the packet would go either, so it should send it to R2